NervanaSystems/ngraph/doc/sphinx/source/frameworks/index.rst

 #############################

-In this section, written for framework architects or engineers who want to optimize a brand new, generic, or less widely-supported framework, we provide some of our learnings from our "framework Direct Optimization (framework DO)" work and custom bridge code, such as that for our `ngraph tensorflow bridge`_.
+In this section, written for framework architects or engineers who want to optimize brand new, generic, or less widely-supported frameworks, we provide some of our learnings from our "framework Direct Optimization (framework DO)" work and custom bridge code, such as that for our `ngraph tensorflow bridge`_.